bsmith993/RV-Monitor/README.md

 * 1 GPIO extension header
 * Appropriate cable to extend from PCB terminals to shunt/battery endpoints
 * 1 Raspberry Pi (Model 3 or better suggested)
+* 12v to 5v buck converter with micro usb power connection
 * Raspberry Pi case with standoffs for mounting the PCB